 “Did we just win the Olympics?”
 Diggins said, microphones picking up her words.

-It was a historic finish for Diggins and Randall as the won the United States’ first-ever Olympic gold medal in cross-country skiing.
+It was a historic finish for Diggins and Randall as they won the United States’ first-ever Olympic gold medal in cross-country skiing.
 Bill Koch’s silver at Innsbruck 1976 was Team USA’s only previous cross-country medal.